cmmid/rsvie/README.md

 library(rsvie)
 ```

-## Quick start and overview of package
+## Quick start and overview of the package

 The user must define several components in order to simulate the impact of an RSV intervention programme.
 These are
-1. `add_economics`, the user must define the health outcomes considered, the risk of each healthcome occuring per-ifection, and the QALY loss and cost of each outcome.
+1. `add_economics`, the user must define the health outcomes considered, the risk of each health outcome occurring per-infection, and the QALY loss and cost of each outcome.
-2. `add_programme`, the user must define the characteristics of the programme they wish the evaluate, including the timings (strat date and end date), the target age-group, the immunological profile of the product, and the rate of uptake.
+2. `add_programme`, the user must define the programme characteristics they wish to evaluate, including the timings (start date and end date), the target age group, the product's immunological profile, and the uptake rate.

-A detailed vignette explaning how to define these characteristics can be found in `vignettes/example.Rmd`.
+A detailed vignette explaining defining these characteristics can be found in `vignettes/example.Rmd`.

 ## Example vignettes

 We also include several vignettes showing how to evaluate various programmes.
-These are found in `vignettes/`.
+These are found in `vignettes/sanity_check_*`.

 ## Contact

-Any questions, please email me on david.hodgson@lshtm.ac.uk
+If you have any questions, please email me at david.hodgson@lshtm.ac.uk